genocrunch/genocrunch/README.md

 **macOS**

 Update XQuartz and Xcode if needed.

-  Download the R binary from cran at <https://cran.r-project.org/bin/macosx>.
+Download the R binary from CRAN at <https://cran.r-project.org/bin/macosx>.
 Click on the downloaded .pkg file and follow the instructions.

 ### R dependencies

 Install required R packages from CRAN and bioconductor:

-*Note: Each package can be installed separately.
-If RcppEigen fails to compile, allocate more memory.*
+**Note: Each package can be installed separately.
+If RcppEigen fails to compile, allocate more memory.**

 ```
 $ sudo R
 > install.packages(c("ineq", "rjson", "fpc", "multcomp", "FactoMineR", "colorspace", "vegan", "optparse", "gplots", "igraph", "fossil", "coin", "SNFtool"))